 ACCESS, REVIEW AND CORRECTION

-The General Data Protection Regulations (GDPR) give you the right to access your personal data held by us (subject access request).
+You have the right to access your personal data held by us (subject access request).
 If you have an established business relationship with us, you may request from us a list of the categories of personal information held about you.
 Subject access requests must be made in writing (see below).
-We will endeavour to respond to any request within a reasonable period and in any event within one month as required by the relevant provisions in the GDPR.
+We will endeavour to respond to any request within a reasonable period and in any event within one month.

 It is important that the personal data we hold about you is accurate and current and we will take all reasonable measures to ensure it is.
 For members we have also implemented procedures to enable you to review and correct your personal information, should there be any changes to your circumstances or errors in the gathered data.